changelly/api-changelly/README.md

 Use [API methods](#api-methods) which are described for API v1, but switch API endpoint to `api.changelly.com/v2`.

+_Note and warning_: The rates and limits received by estimation API v2 methods with `api.changelly.com/v2` endpoint (`getFixRate`, `getMinAmount`, etc) will be available only for creating a transaction using the corresponding v2 methods (`createTransaction`, `createFixTransaction`).
+There are no major changes in the API interfaces but they can't be used at the same time for one transaction: you can't use the rate received by one version of API to create a transaction with another version.

 ### **Currencies logo**

 You can get logo of each currency with